kukr/Intelligent-Bookmarker/README.md

 * pip install flask flask-cors scikit-learn bs4 transformers requests
 * pip install gensim torch openai
 ###
+* Go to https://platform.openai.com/account/api-keys to get your Secret Key from Open AI.
+(If you are having trouble getting your secure keys, you can reach out to any of the developers).
+* Open key.conf and enter your secret key in a single line.
+It will be read by openai_classification.py (line 11)
-* Run python app.py in /yourpath/Intelligent-Bookmarker/ (It could take up to 5 minutes for the first time to start the server)
+* Run python app.py in /yourpath/Intelligent-Bookmarker/ (It could take up to one minute for the first time to start the server - Subsequent starts may be quicker)

 Wait until you receive,